 The panel I moderated, titled Undocumented: The Price of the Promised Land, featured three books by three award-winning authors whose years of extremely skilled and often dangerous reporting produced three important books that are also exceptionally well-written page-turners.

-Furthermore, on the topic of good writing, the night before when the LA Times announced the winners of its 45th Annual Book Prizes, in the category of non-fiction/current Interest, panelist Jesse Katz, won first prize for his book, “The Rent Collectors: Exploitation, Murder, and Redemption in Immigrant LA” which you can see pictured below.
+And while we’re on topic of good writing, on Friday night, the LA Times revealed the winners of its 45th Annual Los Angeles Book Prizes.
+When the name of the first prize prize winner in the category of Non-Fiction, Current Interest, the announcer called the name of panelist Jesse Katz.
+He won the prize for “The Rent Collectors: Exploitation, Murder, and Redemption in Immigrant LA,” which you can see pictured below, and which was the wonderful book he discussed at Saturday’s panel.

-The audience appeared to be particularly interested by the fact that, in addition to answering questions about their books, the three authors on the panel had insights regarding issues filling the news, such as the matter of immigrants who supposedly had damning gang tattoos that theoretically justified their deportation to El Salvador’s notorious CECOT prison, without anything even vaguely resemble due process.
+The audience also appeared to be particularly interested by the fact that, in addition to answering questions about their books, the panel’s three authors had insights regarding issues certain filling the news, in particular the matter of immigrants who were accused by the U.S. government of having gang tattoos that suggested they were active gang members, which theoretically justified their deportation to El Salvador’s notorious CECOT prison, the deportation accomplished without anything even vaguely resembling due process.

-In fact, the only problem with Saturday’s hour-long panel was that no one seemed to want it to end.
+As moderator, I found that the only problem the audience members had with Saturday’s hour-long panel was that no one seemed to want it to end.
 But when it did end, a sizable number of audience members rushed the nearest book-selling booth that carried the work of the three panelists, then got in line to get their new books signed.

-WLA will have much more on the ongoing-immigrant deportation issue, in an upcoming story.
+WLA will have much more on the ongoing-immigrant deportation issue, in upcoming stories.

 But in the meantime, we strongly recommend that you acquire one or all of the books pictured above.
 You won’t be sorry.